GREAT KENTUCKY MOTORCYCLE RIDES

 TIME: 30 mins

 Route 90 through Cumberland Falls Highway takes riders through a small portion of the beauty Southern Kentucky has to offer.
 Starting in Parkers Lake, take Route 90 to U.S. 25W.
 It's a great KY motorcycle ride through the state's dense forests.
-It’s worth stopping at Cumberland Falls State Park to check out a glimpse of Cumberland Falls.
+Be sure to stop at Cumberland Falls State Park to check out a glimpse of Cumberland Falls, which sits right in the middle of this motorcycle route.
+For a longer loop ride, head down Route 27 and back east along Route 478.
+But whatever road you take in this area, the countryside is beautiful as you navigate the rolling hills in this part of the state.

 IRVINE TO BEATYVILLE